MoSala7/Starbucks-Capstone-Challenge/README.md

 2-) Model results

-I have the Decision tree which is normally used to prospective customers with using demographics data.
+I have used 2 different models to select the effective one.
+Decision tree is normally used to prospective customers with using demographics data.
+Random forest also has similar usages so I try both of them.
+Decision Tree gives the best results according to F1 score.

 ## Acknowledgements